dominicbeesley/blitter-vhdl-6502/doc/API.md

 All other bits should be left alone (they may be non-zero) for future expansion.

+This setting may be ignored in non-boot mode 651816 operation, see the FF FE31 SWMOS register for details.

 ### FF FE33, FF FE35 Throttle per ROM
 API/Sub : 1/2